-Each Forensic Scientist Manager shall designate the Technical Leader(s) who has/have ultimate responsibility for technical aspects of each discipline, including analytical procedures and protocols, interpretation and reporting of analytical results, quality assurance, and resource and training needs.
+Each discipline shall have a designated Technical Leader who has the ultimate responsibility for technical aspects of each discipline, including analytical procedures and protocols, interpretation and reporting of analytical results, quality assurance, and resource and training needs.
 Each Technical Leader shall possess technical training and experience in the discipline(s).